 Since the Final Omnibus Rule was published in 2013, business associates are just as responsible for the protection of PHI they access as a covered entity under HIPAA.
 Prior to disclosing PHI to a business associate, it is the responsibility of a covered entity to research a service provider and get a signed Business Associate Agreement (BAA) establishing the allowable uses of PHI; however, even without a BAA in place, business associates will still be liable for fines for HIPAA violations.

-A business associate will be like a HIPAA covered entity if it subcontracts services which involves a digital transfer of PHI.
+A business associate will be like a HIPAA covered entity if it subcontracts services which involves disclosures of PHI.
 In such cases, it is the responsibility of a business associate to conduct research on the subcontractor and to make sure that the subcontractor follows the Privacy and Security Rules.
 There must be a Business Associate Agreement with the subcontractor, who would take responsibility for any breach of PHI that is their own fault.

 What if a Covered Entity under HIPAA Works with Another HIPAA Covered Entity